 The Role of AML/CFT Compliance in Synthetic Identity Fraud

-Scammers can hide the source of the money by using new accounts they are open with the synthetic identities they create; they can use the money to deposit illegal funds and even to buy and send goods.
+Scammers can hide the source of the money by using new accounts they open with the synthetic identities they create; they can use the money to deposit illegal funds and even to buy and send goods.

 Thanks to the information collected and analyzed during the Know Your Customer (KYC) process, it is possible to detect uncharacteristic behaviors.
-Institutions, Customer information should be known comprehensively.
+In institutions, Customer information should be known comprehensively.
 In this way, it can be determined whether a transaction was obtained by a real customer or by a fraudster who received the information.
 However, it is also possible to finally understand whether the identity is synthetic or not.

 Financial institutions must comply with AML and KYC regulations to prevent fraud.
-Scammers can easily launder money from financial institutions through synthetic identity fraud, and make money laundering untraceable.
+Scammers can easily launder money from financial institutions through synthetic identity fraud and make money laundering untraceable.
 While fraud is not the fault of financial institutions and banks, they have a responsibility to conduct due diligence.
 If the government finds that institutions have not taken the necessary measures to detect fraud, it may impose severe AML/KYC compliance fines.

 Sanction Scanner's state-of-the-art AML software helps your financial institution fight fraud with Know Your Customers (KYC), Customer Due Diligence (CDD), Transaction Screening, and Transaction Monitoring features.
-You can contact us to discover our product and request a demo.